 Besides the architectural beauty and historical significance of the Piazza, it is also a top destination for shopping.
-With shops like Kurt Geiger, Paul Smith, Mulberry, Tome Ford and more.
+Here you’ll come across shops like Kurt Geiger, Paul Smith, Mulberry, Tom Ford and more.

-With a wide variety of options, you will certainly be kept busy with all that is on offer.
+With a wide variety of options, you will certainly be kept busy with all the things to do around Covent Garden Piazza.

 The central hub around here may have loads on offer, but some of the best shops can be found a little bit outside the busy centre.

-Floral Street is an excellent destination for those after cute, quirky, and original shops like Bluebird, Free People and DIPTYQE.
+So if you’d like to discover quirky shops and some of the best hidden gems Covent Garden boasts, make your way to Floral Street.
+It is an excellent destination for those after cute and original shops like Bluebird, Free People and DIPTYQUE.

 This area is less about chain stores and tourist shops, with more of a focus on independent and local stores.